 Transportation of water and minerals from roots to different plant parts is the main function of xylem.
 Xylem also provides mechanical strength.

-Phloem: The phloem; in angiosperms; is composed of four elements, viz. sieve tube, companion cells, phloem parenchyma and phloem fibres.
+The phloem (in angiosperms) is composed of four elements, viz. sieve tube, companion cells, phloem parenchyma and phloem fibres.
 In case of gymnosperms, the phloem has albuminous cells and sieve cells.
 Sieve tubes and companion cells are absent in the phloem in gymnosperms.

-- Phloem Fibre: These are also called bast fibres and are made up of sclerenchyma.
+These are also called bast fibres and are made up of sclerenchyma.
 Phloem fibres are usually absent in primary phloem but present in secondary phloem.
-The phloem fibres are much elongated, unbranched and have pointed, needle-like apices.
+The phloem fibres are much elongated, unbranched and have pointed, needle-like apices or tips.
 Phloem fibres of jute, flax and hemp are commercially used.

 The primary phloem which is first formed consists of narrow sieve tubes and is called protophloem.
 The later formed phloem has bigger sieve tubes and is called metaphloem.